Toronto-Dominion Bank

-Toronto-Dominion Bank (Banque Toronto-Dominion), doing business as TD Bank Group (Groupe Banque TD), is a Canadian multinational banking and financial services corporation headquartered in Toronto, Ontario.
-The bank and its subsidiaries are commonly known as simply TD and trading under the name Toronto-Dominion Bank.
-The bank was created on February 1, 1955, through the merger of the Bank of Toronto and The Dominion Bank, which were founded in 1855 and 1869; respectively.
+Toronto-Dominion Bank (Banque Toronto-Dominion), doing business as TD Bank Group (Groupe Banque TD), and commonly known as just TD, is a Canadian multinational banking and financial services corporation headquartered in Toronto, Ontario.
+The bank was created on February 1, 1955, through the merger of the Bank of Toronto and the Dominion Bank, which were founded in 1855 and 1869, respectively.
 It is one of two Big Five banks of Canada founded in Toronto, the other being the Canadian Imperial Bank of Commerce.
-The TD Bank SWIFT code is TDOMCATTTOR and the TD institution number is 004.

-In 2021, according to Standard & Poor's, TD Bank Group was the largest bank in Canada by total assets and also by market capitalization, a top-10 bank in North America, and the 23rd largest bank in the world.
+In 2021, according to Standard & Poor's, TD Bank Group was the largest bank in Canada by total assets and also by market capitalization, a top 10 bank in North America, and the 23rd largest bank in the world.
 In 2019, it was designated a global systemically important bank by the Financial Stability Board.
+In 2023, the company was ranked 43rd in the Forbes Global 2000.